 If you’re considering claiming residency in South Dakota, you must spend at least 24 hours in the state before becoming a resident.
 AND, you must return to the state once every five years to renew your license, which is a major drawback for some.
 You’ll need a receipt from a campground, hotel, or Airbnb to prove your stay.

 While this isn’t the case in some other states, it’s something to be aware of before making any decisions about domicile in South Dakota.
-After all, no one wants to be caught without the proper documentation – so if you’re considering South Dakota as your new home, ensure you’re prepared to provide receipts or other proof of your residency.
+After all, no one wants to be caught without the proper documentation – so if you’re considering South Dakota as your new home, be sure you understand the South Dakota residency requirements and prepared to provide receipts or other proof of your residency.

 Limited Healthcare Insurance Options